 Adventurous trek to Gorakhgad Fort in Mumbai

 Located in the district of Thane, the Gorakhgad Fort stands at a distance of 24 km from Murbad.
-One of the uses of the fort was to guard the trade route in ancient time passing along Naneghat.
+One of the uses of the fort was to guard the trade route in ancient times passing along Naneghat.
 The fort was mainly utilized by the monks and hermits for the purpose of meditation.
 The village of Dehari is located at the base of the fort.
-In fact, the fort is a perfect place for trekking and tourists find it interesting to climb the steep rocks of this mountainous region.
+In fact, a fort is a perfect place for trekking and tourists find it interesting to climb the steep rocks of this mountainous region.

 About Gorakhgad Fort

 After entering through the main gate you can see an inscription in the language of Marathi.
 Water cisterns are also there cut out of the rock where rainwater is collected for drinking purposes all through the year.
 There is also a cave inside the fort supported by square pillars.
 On the top of the cave, you can spot a temple that is dedicated to Lord Mahadeva.
 The view from the top is awesome and Siddhagad and Ahupe Ghat are visible from there.
 It was believed to have strategic importance during the period of Shahaji Raje.
 No such battle is said to be in its historical background.
 The fort is smaller in size but there is enough space for accommodation.
 The name of the Gorakhgad Fort is derived from the name of Saint Gorakhgad who meditated in this fort.
 The fort stands at a height of 2150 feet on the mountain range of Bhimsankar.

 You can view two cisterns after passing through the main gate.
 The path takes you ahead towards the small steps that go down into the large caves carved out of the main rock.
 There are two big frangipani trees that can be seen leaving in the valley.
 Apart from these, there are fourteen cisterns in total out of which only three provide potable water.